Lawn moss is very common. In fact, moss will creep into most lawns at some point.

 Infestations can be small and some can be big.
 Sometimes to the point where there is very little grass left.
 Some can be so bad that your lawn also suffers from the presence of lichens and liverworts.

-But don’t worry, lawn moss removal is a pretty simple process.
-Removing it and restoring a lawn to its former glory is actually really fun.
+But don’t worry, lawn moss removal and preventing it from coming back is a pretty simple process.

 The 3 Main Causes of Moss in Lawns